Let's see how well it performs by yourself

 If you have developed games on Android you might know that audio on Android always lag by a certain amount, and is no exeption for Introloop.
 You will notice a bit of delay after pressing button.

 Transfer the APK to your Android device, then use a program like ES File Explorer on your phone to find your APK and execute it to install.
 It will says something about needed permission to read your phone's identity which clearly Introloop could not do, I wonder why that permission requirement is in the APK when I build but please ignore it.

 Good news!
-The latest XCode and iOS together enabled those without Apple Developer Program subscription to build anything onto their device for free.
-(However for real store you still need to pay per year as usual.)
+The latest XCode and iOS together allows those without Apple Developer Program subscription to build anything onto their device for free.
+(However for the real store you still need to pay per year as usual.)
 So download the XCode project, connect your device, and then hit the play button.